Welcome to Farm School on Mt. Helix

 Contact Ms. Lisa to sign up for a tour.

 Students in Farm School seminars spread out under the boughs of our majestic banyan tree, across the acre of our micro-farm, and in our Farm School annex on Mt.
-Helix, in La Mesa, California.
+Helix, in La Mesa, San Diego County, CA.

 Writing workshop on a winter day under the banyan tree